Inspectors' Handbook — Parts I to IV

-The principal powers of an inspector are conferred by section 30, which gives the trustee the power to take certain actions, with the permission of the inspectors.
-The purpose of this section is to protect the estate and to allow the trustee to benefit from the inspectors' business experience.
-Inspectors must give permission to take a specific action, not blanket authorization to the trustee to take all or any of the actions listed in the Act.
+The principal powers of an inspector are conferred by section 30, which gives the LIT the power to take certain actions, with the permission of the inspectors.
+The purpose of this section is to protect the estate and to allow the LIT to benefit from the inspectors' business experience.
+Inspectors must give permission to take a specific action, not blanket authorization to the LIT to take all or any of the actions listed in the Act.
 Permission to take all or any of these actions is not to be granted by a general resolution of inspectors.
 These powers are the following:

 - dispose of assets by tender, public auction or private contract;

 - lease real property;

 - carry on the business of the bankrupt;

 - start or defend legal proceedings relating to the property of the bankrupt;